Best Free File Organizer for Mac

 Generally yes, but stick to well-maintained projects with active GitHub repositories.
 Review the permissions the tool requests, especially Full Disk Access, and always test on a small, non-critical folder first.

 Yes.
-Each sort operation organizes an entire folder, not just a single file.
-Five sorts can cover your Desktop, Downloads, and several project folders.
+Each sort operation organizes an entire folder, not just a single file, and the one-time AI trial allowance is enough to organize thousands of files, covering your Desktop, Downloads, and several project folders.
 After the initial organization, lightweight tools like Finder tags keep things tidy.

 Third-party file management applications for macOS that extend or replace Finder with advanced features such as dual-pane browsing, terminal integration, batch renaming, and enhanced file organization capabilities.